GabrielCalin/PlotKing/README.md

 ## Future Work

-BookKing is an evolving project.
+PlotKing is an evolving project.
 Upcoming features, experimental ideas, and long-term development milestones are documented in the [Roadmap](./roadmap.md).

 Check it out to see what’s planned next — from interactive editing tools and story infill/outfill features to multi-model support and visual story generation.